Tianye-Song/Tianye-Song.github.io/Tell_stories_with_data/Assignment3.md

 The title of the graph: The ISHANT'S ECONOMY RATE

 **Changes I made for the first sketch:**
-* I change the type of the chart from accumulated bar chart to line chart because this is a time series data, so line chart could show the trend better.
+* I changed the type of the chart from accumulated bar chart to line chart because this is a time series data, so line chart could show the trend better.
-* I change the color of the two features.
+* I changed the color of the two features.
 The orignal color of the two features are too similar to each other for people to tell the difference of them.
-* I change the title of the chart so it could summarize the information in the chart.
+* I changed the title of the chart so it could summarize the information in the chart.

 **The first sketch of the fixed data visualization.**